Merkel joins IMF, World Bank, WTO in fight against protectionism

-BERLIN German Chancellor Angela Merkel issued a joint statement on Monday with leaders of top international economic organisations saying they wanted to strengthen the global trade system in the face of protectionism.
+BERLIN German Chancellor Angela Merkel issued a joint statement on Monday with leaders of top international economic organizations saying they wanted to strengthen the global trade system in the face of protectionism.

-Merkel joined the heads of the International Monetary Fund, World Bank, World Trade Organization, OECD and the International Labour Organization in calling open markets and free trade necessary for economic growth.
+Merkel joined the heads of the International Monetary Fund, World Bank, World Trade Organization, OECD and the International Labor Organization in calling open markets and free trade necessary for economic growth.

 They also said stressed the importance of fighting climate change and protecting resources.